5 steps of Streaming on Twitch as a Beginner

 1. Make a Twitch account

 The first thing to do is create an account on Twitch (see link in article).
-After you have an account, there are some things that need changing.
-First of all, the email you used when registering needs to be changed so your password can’t leak if somebody happens to obtain it somehow.
+After you have an account, some things need changing.
+First, the email you used when registering needs to be changed so your password can’t leak if somebody obtains it somehow.
 E-mails created with Gmail are very secure and hard to attack, so use one of those when creating your Twitch account.

-You also might want to change the username because, by default, all accounts start with “Twitch” followed by some numbers, which is not good for your presence on search engines like Google or any other search system.
-You definitely don’t want people who find you via Google search to end up on another streamer.
+You also might want to change the username because, by default, all accounts start with “Twitch” followed by some numbers, which is unsuitable for your presence on search engines like Google or any other search system.
+You don’t want people who find you via Google search to end up on another streamer.

 2. Connect Twitch with your YouTube account